 Fork-Join Lab

-- Find a partner for HW24 (today's homework)
+- Find a partner for the ForkJoinIntro homework

 - You'll:

 - Write some code

 - Run some experiments

 - Write a lab report

 Follow the written homework instructions carefully.
 There's much more independent learning here than we've been doing so far.